 What would you do with 24 hours in Delhi?
 Are you ready to start booking your hotel in Delhi right now?
 How bad did Sir Thomas Metcalfe deserve to get haunted?
-And what karaoke can we sing to make the waiters at Crossroads want to live again?
+And what karaoke can we sing to make the waiters at Aroma Spice want to live again?
 Please email me at email@example.com and let me know!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that just because this itinerary is for 24 hours in Delhi, that doesn’t mean you should only spend 24 hours in Delhi.